© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone hut circle on Giant's Hill, 500m south west of Plym Steps is a scheduled monument protected by Historic England under reference 1015750.
 View the official record →

-Stone hut circle on Giant's Hill, 500m south west of Plym Steps is a prehistoric domestic structure located on Dartmoor in Devon.
+Stone hut circle on Giant's Hill is a Bronze Age settlement site located in Devon, approximately 500 metres south west of Plym Steps.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015750.

 Stone hut circle on Giant's Hill, 500m south west of Plym Steps is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015750.